Tuesday, December 31, 2024

 "You're welcome.
 You seriously don't have to thank me every day," Robert replied.

 It was one less thing to worry about when the course of her life hung in the balance.
-Alicia pushed her anxiety to one side.
+She pushed her anxiety to one side.
 Today was the most important day of her adult life, and she was ready for it.

-"Wait, hold on,” said Alicia, “I need to brush my teeth."
+"Hang on,” said Alicia, “I need to brush my teeth."

 * * * * *

-A forecast of "wind and drizzle" sounded innocuous enough to warrant leaving the umbrella at home.
-The 11 blocks between Beaver’s DAM (Downtown Area Metro) bus terminal and the front door of Hard Times provided ample time to learn of nature’s cruelty firsthand.
-The moment Alicia rounded the corner of 33rd and Travis and glimpsed the warm glow of the Hard Times parking lot lights, the aspiring wrestler broke out into a run, covering the final two blocks as quickly as the traffic lights would allow (not very).
-She raced past the dead powder-blue parking lot decoration with the Perletta hood ornament.
+Alicia rounded the corner of 33rd and Travis and took off at a run as she glimpsed Hard Times in the distance.
+She covered the final two blocks as quickly as the traffic lights would allow (not very) and raced past the powder-blue parking lot decoration with the Perletta hood ornament.
 Are they going to tow my car if they cut me?
 If so, she literally could not afford to fail.

-Someone sat at the front desk, but it wasn't Sabrina.
-Through the glass door, Alicia could make out a head of brilliant red hair belonging to Helene Rivera.
-About 50 or so feet from the front entrance, Alicia slowed to a brisk walk—about three seconds too late to avoid Helene spotting her tearing across the parking lot in her work flats, purse clutched to her side like a football.
-She reacted to being seen with a wide grin and an enthusiastic wave.
-I am a huge dork.
-Six steps up, through the glass door.
-Say something natural.
-"Hello, Helene.
-How are you on this drizzly winter's eve?"
+Someone sat at the front desk, but it wasn’t Sabrina.
+Through the glass, Alicia could make out a head of brilliant red hair belonging to Helene Rivera.
+She slowed to a brisk walk about three seconds too late to avoid Helene spotting her tearing across the parking lot in her work flats while clutching her purse like a football.

 Alicia bit her tongue long enough to let Helene finish before asking her most pressing question, "How's Sab doing?
 Is she here?"

-Helene settled into the mahogany-colored leather throne of an office chair and leaned forward, hands on her desk, fingers laced together.
+Helene settled into her mahogany-colored leather throne of an office chair and leaned forward, hands on her desk, fingers laced together.
 Three excruciating seconds passed before Helene broke the silence, "I don't intend to keep you in suspense any longer than I imagine you want to be kept in suspense.
 I have decided to extend you an offer for a one-year contract with Queens of War."
-Alicia's jaw dropped as she brought both hands to her mouth, eyes wide, heart pounding in her throat.
-Helene opened her top-left desk drawer, withdrew a stack of a half-dozen or so papers stapled together and laid the document neatly on the desk before sliding it to Alicia.
-"The details are in the contract.
-It's the standard first-year deal: $27,000 annual, plus upside.
-Minimum 12 appearances, barring injury; up to 33 at the rate specified.
-Percentage of gate, special event appearance bonus, merchandise if applicable.
-You can read."

 Alicia nodded, nervous eyes darting between her boss-to-be and the contract.
 She daydreamed through six pages of troubling legal jargon and words like "indemnity" that a lawyer would need to review before she could make an informed decision.
 "So just sign and date here, then?" asked Alicia.